MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Nonprofit/nonProfitCore/PaymentAsset.md

 ms.author: leeclontz
 ---

-# Payment Asset in Cloud for Nonprofit core data model
+# Payment Asset in Microsoft for Nonprofit core data model

 Payment Asset represents the assets associated with specific types of payments including, but not limited to, in-kind gifts, stocks and securities..